ActiveCampaign/postmark.js/README.md

 });
 ```

-Replace YOURAPIKEY with the API key provided by Postmark and you are good to go!
+Replace <server key> with the server key provided by Postmark and you are good to go!

 Your message must be provided in the format specified in the [Postmark API](http://developer.postmarkapp.com/developer-build.html#message-format) and will be verified.
-If you provide the object in a manner not as specified (including case sensitivity), an exception will be thrown.
+The member names of
+message payloads are case-sensitive, and messages not matching the documented format will not
+be accepted by the API.

 Send takes a callback as the second parameter that indicates success or failure, following the normal node.js callback
 pattern callback(error, result), if there is an issue with the submission an error object will be returned as the first
 argument.